bgro/django-mantis/docs/before_starting_to_develop.rst

-Although DINGOS is likely to be used mainly in the context of the Django MANTIS Cyber Threat Intelligence Management application, DINGOS shold stay a /generic/ application for managing structured information.
+Although DINGOS is likely to be used mainly in the context of the Django MANTIS Cyber Threat Intelligence Management application, DINGOS should stay a /generic/ application for managing structured information.
 So whenever you find yourself adding/modifying stuff in DINGOS that is specific to cyber threat intelligence management, the STIX, CybOX standards,